yudhisthereal/task_manager_app/README.md

-Here's the updated `README.md` with your contact information added at the end:

----

 # Task Manager App 📋✅

 A task management app built using **Flutter** and **Bloc**, designed to help users manage their tasks in a simple and effective way.
 Users can sign up, log in, add/edit tasks, mark tasks as completed, and delete tasks.
 This app provides a personalized experience by displaying the user's name, email, and avatar at the top of the task list. 🎯